 5. Use best practices when using your phone

 Some common sense can go a long way when it comes to keeping your information away from prying eyes.
-Delete apps that you don’t need anymore and log out of apps after each session, especially for things like online banking.
+Delete apps that you don’t need anymore.
+Log out of apps after each session, especially for things like online banking.
 Don’t keep unnecessary information on your phone, and avoid keeping sensitive documents or intimate images on your device.

 Where do stolen smartphones go?